-Remission from depression much slower in adults who were abused in childhoodJanuary 9th, 2014 in Psychology & Psychiatry /
+Remission from depression much slower in adults who were abused in childhoodJanuary 9, 2014 in Medicine & Health / Psychology & Psychiatry

 Remission from depression is delayed in adults who have experienced childhood physical abuse or parental addictions, a new study by University of Toronto researchers has found.
 The study is published this week in the journal Social Psychiatry and Psychiatric Epidemiology.

 University of Toronto investigators examined a range of factors associated with remission in a sample of 1,128 depressed Canadian adults, drawn from the National Population Health Survey.

 Depressed individuals were followed every other year until remission occurred, for up to 12 years.
 "Our findings indicated that most people bounce back.
 In fact, three-quarters of individuals were no longer depressed after two years" reported co-author and Professor Emeriti Tahany M. Gadalla.
 However, not everyone recovered at the same rate.

 "Early adversities have far-reaching consequences.
 The average time to recovery from depression was 9 months longer for adults who had been physically abused during their childhood and about 5 months longer for those whose parents had addiction problems" says lead author Esme Fuller-Thomson, Sandra Rotman Endowed Chair in the University of Toronto's Factor-Inwentash Faculty of Social Work.